specialopssecurity/specialopssecurity.github.io/contact.md

 ## Electronic

-You may reach us at sales@specialopssecurity or by telephone in the United States by dialing <strong>888-R-U-OWNED</strong> (or for some nostalgia, FAX 888-786-9633).
+You may reach us at sales@specialopssecurity.com or by telephone in the United States by dialing <strong>888-R-U-OWNED</strong> (or for some nostalgia, FAX 888-786-9633).

 ## Physical